About

 - The reviewers who feel unqualified to review the research in the submitted manuscript should notify the editors and excuse themselves from the review process.

-- Reviewers must not disclose, share, or use any information contained in the manuscript without the express written consent of the authors.
-This confidentiality agreement extends to both invited reviewers who decline the review invitation and any unpublished material or privileged information obtained through the review process.
+- Reviewers must not disclose, share, or use any information in the manuscript without the express written consent of the authors.
+This confidentiality agreement extends to invited reviewers who decline the review invitation and any unpublished material or privileged information obtained through the review process.
 All parties must abide by these rules to maintain the integrity of the publication process.

 - Reviewers should ensure that authors have properly cited relevant published work.
 If the manuscript contains any previously reported observations or arguments, reviewers should provide citations for them.
 Additionally, if there is any significant overlap between the manuscript under review and any other published or unpublished manuscript that the reviewer is aware of, they should notify the editors.